travier/fedora-sysexts/wireshark-silverblue/README.md

 # wireshark-silverblue

 This sysext is for Fedora Silverblue only.
-If you are using `Kinoite`, use `wireshark-kinoite` instead.
+If you are using Fedora Kinoite, use `wireshark-kinoite` instead.

 ## How to use